nikaiser/portfolio_docs/src/content/docs/4.2___tesla/index.md

 ---
 ## Summary

 One day whilst working on some solid modelling, a package came across my desk with no discernible or obvious origin, other than the fact that it was addressed to me.
 Inside were 10 black boxes with 4 wires attached to each.
 It was peculiar to say the least.
 Thinking nothing of it, I filed it away on the shelf for future evaluation.
-Months later I spend some time and come to find they were high voltage generators, the trickiness was figuring out what they were:
+Months later, I grabbed the box, and spent some time trying to figure out what they were.
+I come to find out that they were portable, high voltage generators!

 ### Method: